-Given its wide variety of eclectic lodging options, planning where to stay in Joshua Tree is half the fun.
-With so many hip hotels, trendy airbnbs, quirky cabins, and boulder-strewn campgrounds, one certainly isn’t pressed for choice.
-If anything, the challenge lies in narrowing down lodging options, rather than sourcing them – and fortunately, that’s where we come in.
+Given Joshua Tree’s wide variety of eclectic lodging options, planning where to stay is half the fun.
+With so many hip hotels, trendy Airbnbs, quirky cabins, and boulder-strewn campgrounds, one certainly isn’t pressed for choice.
+If anything, the challenge lies in narrowing down lodging options rather than sourcing them—fortunately, that’s where we come in.

 - Joshua Tree Cabins and Airbnbs